timche/gmail-desktop/.github/ISSUE_TEMPLATE/bug_report.md

 labels: bug
 ---

+**OS**
+macOS, Linux, Windows

+**Gmail Desktop Version**
+You can find the version at `Gmail Desktop` → `About Gmail Desktop`.
+Make sure you're running the latest version to make sure the bug hasn't been fixed yet.

 **Describe the bug**
 A clear and concise description of what the bug is.

 **Steps to reproduce the behavior**

 1. Go to '...'
 2. Click on '....'
 3. See error